trOnk12/rijksmusem/documentation/README.md

 ### video functions

 If the player needs to render video content then there are a couple of functions to implement:
-- setVideoSurface: this should provide a **_Surface_** to the player and it should use it to render the video content.
+- setVideoSurface: this should provide a ```Surface``` to the player and it should use it to render the video content.
-- clearVideoSurface: when this is called the **_Surface_** should be removed and the player should stop rendering the video in it.
+- clearVideoSurface: when this is called the ```Surface``` should be removed and the player should stop rendering the video in it.
 The playback may continue.

+Just before you start rendering to the surface you should call the ```fun onVideoSizeChanged(player: AdPlayer, width: Int, height: Int)``` so that the listener knows the initial frame size of the video.
+Whenever this size changes you should call it again with the new values just before the frame with the new size is rendered.

-Also, for macro expansion purposes it is recommended to implement the **_setVideoState_** function which will be called when the state of the video view will change.
-This should be useful to determine if ```FULLSCREEN``` will be returned when calling **_playerState_**.
+Also, for macro expansion purposes it is recommended to implement the ```setVideoState``` function which will be called when the state of the video view will change.
+This should be useful to determine if ```FULLSCREEN``` will be returned when calling ```playerState```.

 ### listener functions